VOCATIONAL TRAINING

 Advocacy

-The campaign organizes workshops, awareness-raising activities and advocacy campaigns on the economic and social rights of Palestinian refugees in Lebanon in general, and Palestinian refugee women in particular, in addition to topics related to violence and discrimination against them.
+The campaign organises workshops, awareness-raising activities and advocacy campaigns on the economic and social rights of Palestinian refugees in Lebanon in general, and Palestinian refugee women in particular, in addition to topics related to violence and discrimination against them.